jagoncalves14/stylelint-no-ending-comma-rule/README.md

-# stylelint-no-ending-comma
+# stylelint-no-ending-comma-rule

-A [stylelint](https://github.com/stylelint/stylelint) plugin that checks if the CSS rules end with a comma.
+A [Stylelint](https://github.com/stylelint/stylelint) plugin that checks CSS property values ending with a comma.

 ## Installation